Phat C. Vo

 • Integrated locally developed algorithms into the server-based simulation environment via the bridge node.

-• Developed a hybrid control framework for concurrent simulation and real robot operation, using simulation outputs to drive the physical robot.
 To support development and evaluation, I published key planning and tracking data to ROS topics, allowing for real-time visualization, logging, and further analysis.
 This setup provided a practical and extensible environment for experimenting with and validating autonomous driving algorithms on a compact, education-oriented platform.

 On The Way Env.
-(OTW)
+(OTW) preview

 This is a customized simulation environment with customizable scenarios for autonomous vehicles to demonstrate the local planning/decision-making algorithms.